nroi/clyde/README.md

 clyde-server is meant to be installed on the machine where cpcache is installed, clyde-client should be installed on all devices which use cpcache in order to install packages.

 The line with the trailing `!cpcache` comment is used so that clyde-client knows how to reach cpcache.
 After clyde-client has been installed, a pacman hook is run whenever a new package has been installed or removed.
-This hook will run `/usr/bin/clyde_client`, which will send POST request to cpcache.
+This hook will run `/usr/bin/clyde_client`, which will send a POST request to cpcache.
 These POST requests need to be authorized, so we need to choose a key first.
 The same key will be used by all clients and the server.
 The key is sent along in an HTTP header, so avoid using illegal characters (`openssl rand -hex 25` can be used to generate valid passwords).